Palm Oil Is Nasty Business

 Save the Orangutan

 My own primary motivation for avoiding the palm oil is the endangering of the orangutan.
-They are being killed off and burnt out of their homes.
+They’re being killed off and burnt out of their homes.
 Their natural habitats are cleared to make way for palm oil plantations.
 These little creatures totally stole my heart, and when I learnt that palm oil was essentially killing them off, I knew I couldn’t have anymore.

-My wife and I only learned more about the danger to orangutans after our son was born (we certainly watched a lot of documentaries those first few months), and we couldn’t help but make the connection with our own son.
-Looking into the eyes of a young orangutans you can’t help but acknowledge the similarity with a human baby.
+My wife and I only learned about the danger to orangutans shortly after our son was born (we watched a lot of documentaries those first few months).
+Look into the eyes of an infant orangutan and you can’t help but acknowledge the similarity with a human baby.
 Of course, we made the connection with our own son.

 To think that we are hurting these creatures for a product that we don’t really need is truly heartbreaking.
 Thankfully, more and more people are recognizing this, and there are initiatives for corporations to purchase sustainable palm oil.
 I would encourage you to take the time to learn what’s in the products you use and opt to support the organizations that are trying to do good.